dorny/test-reporter/README.md

 Workflows triggered by pull requests from forked repositories are executed with read-only token and therefore can't create check runs.
 To workaround this security restriction, it's required to use two separate workflows:
 1. `CI` runs in the context of the PR head branch with the read-only token.
 It executes the tests and uploads test results as a build artifact
-2. `Test Report` runs in the context of the repository main branch with read/write token.
+2. `Generate Test Report` runs in the context of the repository main branch with read/write token.
 It will download test results and create reports

 **PR head branch:**  *.github/workflows/ci.yml*
 ```yaml